 Winter lives and works in London.
 He studied architecture at Edinburgh College of Art and a PhD in Philosophy at Ulster University Belfast.
 His recent exhibitions include: 'Can't Help It' (solo) at Black Tower Projects, London 2017; 'Pre-Fix', Unofficial Northern Ireland Pavilion, Sella Del Giardini, Venice; 'Swimming with Sharks' (solo), Galeria Breve, Mexico City 2017; ‘On Becoming Fluid’, Hardwick Gallery, Cheltenham 2017; 'Wysing Polyphonic', Wysing Arts Centre, Cambridge 2016; 'Salon Sebastian Monteux', Glasgow International 2016; ‘Deep Inside’ (solo), Galeria Breve, Mexico City 2016; FUSO & Carpe Diem, Lisbon 2015; ‘Center Point’ (solo), House of St. Barnabas, London 2015; ‘Let’s build our own tomb’ (performance), Matt’s Gallery, London 2015; ‘Neutral’, TULCA Festival of Visual Art, Galway 2014; ‘London Dust’, Chandelier Projects, London 2014; ‘Stone Dreams’ ORGY PARK, New York 2014.

-Upcoming includes a residency at Sirius Art Centre, Ireland 2018 and 'Material Matters' (solo), Galeria Breve, Mexico City 2018.
+Upcoming includes a residency and solo exhibition at Galeria Breve, June - Sept, Mexico City 2018.